Hoagie Roll Recipe

 Divide and shape:

-Invert the dough onto a floured or oiled surface.
+Turn out the dough onto a floured or oiled surface.
 Divide it into 6-8 equal pieces (or 4 if you're looking to make them XL).
 Use a kitchen scale if you'd like the hoagie rolls to be exactly the same size.
-Shape all of them into neat balls.
-Roll each ball into a 6"x4" rectangle.
-Now roll it into a tight 6-inch roll, pinching the end into the roll.
+Shape all of them into smooth and tight balls.
+Leave to rest for about 10-15 minutes.
+Using a rolling pin roll each ball into a 6"x4" rectangle (for 6 -8 rolls).
+Then, roll into a tight 6-inch roll, pinching the ends to seal.

-Set on a parchment-lined 16"x21" baking sheet, spacing the rolls evenly.
+Set on a parchment-lined 16"x21" baking sheet seem side down spacing the rolls evenly.
 Cover with a clean kitchen towel.
-Allow to proof until doubled in size (~30-45 min) in a warm place (you can do the oven trick again.
-Just remember to remove the proofed rolls from the oven when preheating the oven for baking).
+Allow to proof until doubled in size (~30-45 min) in a warm place (oven with just the light on, for example).
+Just remember to remove the proofed rolls from the oven when before preheating the oven for baking).

 Preheat the oven to 375F°.

 Using a serrated knife score each roll about 1/4 inch deep, lengthwise.
-If you wish, you can brush the tops of the hoagies with an egg white lightly whisked with a small pinch of salt, or leave them as is.
+If you wish, you can brush the tops of the hoagies with a lightly whisked egg white, or leave them as is.

 Place in the oven and bake for about 15-20 minutes or until the outside is golden in color.
 If the hoagie rolls are baked through, the internal temprature reading should be 200F°.

-Remove from the oven to a cooling rack and cool for at least 20-30 minutes before cutting.
+Remove from the oven to a cooling rack and cool for at least 20-30 minutes before cutting, or until the hoagies are room temperature.

 How to make the Hoagie Rolls dough in the bread maker: